 An old saying in biochemistry is “never waste pure thoughts on impure proteins.”
 Indeed, in some research and therapeutic applications, even minor impurities can cause major problems.
 Defining the levels of purity of your protein sample should be dependent upon the impact it has on downstream tests that are performed.
 It’s pretty safe to say that striving for the highest purity is likely going to make your next steps go much more smoothly.

-Often, researchers will combine different purification methods that apply unique separation principles such as size or charge of the proteins being separated.
+Often, researchers will combine different protein purification methods that apply unique separation principles such as size or charge of the proteins being separated.
 A little bit of forethought on what you plan to do with your purified protein will dictate the strategy for you to use.

 The amount of protein you recover is also a factor when it comes to measuring the success of your protein purification.
 Researchers want to make sure they can retain as much of their target protein as possible.
-However, each protein purification step usually results in some degree of product loss.
+However, each step in a protein purification protocol usually results in some degree of product loss.
 So, if a high yield is what you’re aiming for, try to limit the number of steps during your protein purification.
 Knowing certain physical or chemical properties, such as molecular weight, isoelectric point, and optimal pH, of your target protein can be very helpful when determining the necessary steps.

 Protein loss may also occur prior to chromatography, as the expression of a protein might be suboptimal.
 In this case, you can try several approaches in parallel that can speed up the process and increase the chances of success, such as: